MarekSchiffer/pgu/macOS_x86/02. Chapter 3 - maximum/Readme.md

 ![](https://github.com/MarekSchiffer/pgu/blob/main/macOS_x86/02.%20Chapter%203%20-%20maximum/Screenshots/Addressing_macOS.png)
 * Inserting the address directly into the register * \
 \
-If we had the address of an array, like your data\_items, we can insert it immediately in a register
+If we had the address of an array, like your list, we can insert it immediately in a register
 ```
 movl $0x100001000, %rcx
 ```